msainio/plague-inc/README.md

 <p>The Plague Doc's Search Engine is a relevance ranked search engine that uses `The Cornell Movie-Dialogue Corpus` as data. `(source: https://www.kaggle.com/Cornell-University/movie-dialog-corpus)`
 It allows the user to search for words that appear in movie scripts and displays the best matches in the corpus for said search query in order of relevance.
-The results display the keyword in context, the relevance score of the match, the title of the movie, the year of publishing and the genre of the movie.</p>
+The results display the keyword in context, the relevance score of the match, the title of the movie, the year of publishing and the genre of the movie.
+Additionally, the results include a pie chart that displays the spread of genres represented by the matched movies.</p>
 <p>This is our final project for the course "Building NLP Applications (2022)" (KIK-LG211) at th University of Helsinki.</p>

 ## Built Using